Drenight/MIT6.824/RAFT_notes.md

 2. another server establishes itself as leader
    - receive an AppendEntries RPC claiming to beleader, evaluate its term
 3. time exceed with no winner
+    - randomize election timeouts,150-300ms, spread out the servers, reduce possiblity of split vote
+    - rank brings filibuster in progress of election

+## 5.3 Log replication
+client request
+1. leader appends command to its log as a new entry
+2. leader issues AppendEntries RPCs in parallel to each of the other servers to replicate the entry
+3. **after entry safely replicated**, leader applies the entry to its state machine, return result to client
+4. if followers crash or run slowly, or network lost, leader retries **indefinitely**, may be even after it responds to client, until all followers store all log entries

+- each log has a term number and log index, which is used to detect inconsistencies between logs, (x<-0, y<-1 can be in the same term cause performd in the same term, and different index)

+> committed entry: leader decides it's safe to apply to state machines, durable, will be executed by all available state machines, once the leader replicated it on a majority of servers

+  - leader keeps track of the highest index it knows to be committed, and will include that index in future AppendEntries RPCs & heartbeat
+    - once followers learns a log entry is committed, it apply to its local

+if two entries in different logs have the same index and term, then they
+1. store the same command
+   - leader create max one entry with one given log index in one given term
+2. the logs are identical in all preceding entries
+   - consistency check: leader send AERPC with fore index&term in its log, follower refuse if dont match

+> To bring a follower’s log into consistency with its own, the leader must find the latest log entry where the two logs agree, delete any entries in the follower’s log after that point, and send the follower all of the leader’s entries after that point
+   - happen in response to consistency check by AE_RPCs
+   - leader maintains **nextIndex** for each follower, the next log entry leader will send to him
+      - follower refuse, leader decrements it by one until accept

+## 5.4 Safety
+> However, the mechanisms
+described so far are not quite sufficient to ensure that each state machine executes exactly the same commands in the same order.
+For example, a follower might be unavailable while the leader commits several log entries, then it could be elected leader and overwrite these entries with new ones; as a result, different state machines might execute different command sequences.
+   - the example is exactly what my concern is so far
+   - so we need to add restriction on election, by following sth discussed later
+   - restrict leader contains all entries committed in previous terms

+### 5.4.1 Election restriction

+candidate must have contacted at least majority of cluster

+=> every committed entry present in at least one of those servers (impossible none, the previous leader must contacted one of them, made sure committed)

+==> if candidate log at least as up2date as any other in majority, it will hold all committed entries

+whether to vote YES?
+- candidate include its log info in RV_RPC, voter compare to its own log to see who is more up2date